A Yamaha young performing artist…

 Violinist Mariko Shimasaki began playing the violin at the age of five.
 Her early studies were with Dr. Won- Bin Yim at Cincinnati College Conservatory of Music in the Starling Preparatory String Project under the direction of Sassmannshaus.
 She has performed throughout the United States, Japan, and Europe appearing with the Miami Valley Symphony Orchestra, Dayton Philharmonic Orchestra, the New Albany Symphony Orchestra, the Suburban Symphony Orchestra, CCM Artaria Orchestra, and the Starling Chamber Orchestra.

-In 2011, Shimasaki formed a string quartet, Ensemble Ohio, where they held a series of benefit concerts in Ohio for the victims of the earthquake and tsunami in Japan.
+In 2011, Shimasaki formed a string quartet, Ensemble Ohio, which held a series of benefit concerts in Ohio for the victims of the earthquake and tsunami in Japan.
 An active chamber musician, she is a member of the trio, Three, which appeared in venues including the John Legend Theatre, the John F. Kennedy Center for the Performing Arts, NAM Hall, among others.
 Three strives to fuse the genre of jazz and classical, promoting the simplicity and approachability of music altogether.

 She has participated in Carnegie Hall's inaugural National Youth Orchestra of the United States of America, Music Academy of the West, Aspen Music Festival, and the National Symphony Orchestra's Summer Music Institute.